Minimum Credit Requirements

 General Work Study

-Dance/Physical Education Option: Fine Arts Dance may always be taken in addition to P.E.
+Fine Arts Dance may always be taken in addition to P.E.
 During a student’s sophomore, junior and senior years, it may be taken instead of P.E.
-During sophomore year, a full year of dance fulfills both the P.E. and Fine Arts requirement.
+During sophomore year, a full year of dance fulfills both the P.E. and Fine Arts requirements.

-Interscholastic Athletics/Physical Education Option: Juniors and seniors who participate on an interscholastic sport may opt to be released from Physical Education while their sport is in season.
-Partial credit will be given: for each 22 school days of enrollment in Physical Education, .25 credit will be awarded.
-Application for this option must occur prior to the end of the second week of school for the fall season and/or the end of the second week following the first practice session for all other seasons.
+Juniors and seniors who participate on an interscholastic sport may opt to be released from Physical Education while their sport is in season.
+Partial credit will be given: for each 22 school days of enrollment in Physical Education, 25 credits will be awarded.
+Application for this option must occur prior to the end of the second week of school for the fall season and/or the need of the second week following the first practice session for all other seasons.

 Students must successfully complete this non-credit course or show evidence that they have taken it privately.